The Best Reasons To Take Turmeric With Curcumin Added to It

 One of the main drivers of this process is Brain-Derived Neurotrophic Factor (BDNF), which is a type of growth hormone that functions in the brain.

-Many common brain disorders have been linked to decreased levels of this hormone.
-This includes depression and Alzheimer's disease.
+Many common symptoms have been linked to decreased levels of this hormone.
+This includes mood and memory.

 Interestingly, curcumin can increase brain levels of BDNF.

-By doing this, it may be effective at delaying or even reversing many brain diseases and age-related decreases in brain function.
+By doing this, it may be effective at delaying or even reversing many symptoms of and age-related decreases in brain function.

 There is also the possibility that it could help improve memory and make you smarter.
 Makes sense given its effects on BDNF levels, but this definitely needs to be tested in human controlled trials.